epicodus-codereview/mocktionary/README.md

 # Mocktionary

-##### Allows the user to enter a sentence and word and returns the number of times the word occurs in the sentence, August 14 2015
+##### Displays a list of words and allows the user to view, add, and delete definitions.
+Also allows user to add new words and add definitions, August 14 2015

 #### By Janice Laset-Parkerson